-Directors and Executive Officers who are not subject to LTI also contribute a certain amount of their remuneration to the Directors' Shareholding Association to acquire their own shares to realize shareholder-oriented management and promote the company's sustainable growth and medium- to long-term enhancement of corporate value through the holding of their own shares.
+Directors and Executive Officers who are not eligible for LTI also contribute a certain amount of their remuneration to the Directors' Shareholding Association to acquire their own shares.
+This is intended to realize shareholder-oriented management through the holding of the Company's shares, and to promote the Company's sustainable growth and medium- to long-term enhancement of corporate value.

-Directors and Executive Officers are required to continue to hold the company's shares acquired as LTI and through the Directors' Shareholding Association for one year after leaving office, in addition to their term of office.
-Please refer to Article 13 of the "Honda Corporate Governance Basic Policies" (link below) for the Company's policy for determining executive compensation.
+Directors and Executive Officers are required to continue to hold the Company's shares acquired as LTI and through the Directors' Shareholding Association for one year after leaving office, in addition to their term of office.
+Please refer to Article 13 of the "Honda Corporate Governance Basic Policies" for the Company's policy for determining executive compensation.